 Lifetime Allowance (Personal Pension) 2023/24

 The lifetime allowance on pensions was previously set at £1,073,100.
 This was the total limit on the amount a retiree could amass in a pension without paying additional tax of up to 55% upon accessing it.
 However, the Lifetime Allowance was abolished in the 2023 Spring statement meaning that from April 6th 2023, there is no limit to the amount a retiree can amass in a pension without paying tax.

 The minimum amount that you need to pay into your workplace's auto-enrolment has remained the same, summarised below.

-There have been changes to the Dividend tax rates for the 2022/23 tax year.
+There have been changes to the Dividend tax rates for the 2023/24 tax year.
 See our table below.
 For more information, read our article How are dividends taxed and what are the rates?

-The annual exemption from capital gains remains at £12,300 and will remain frozen until 2025/26.
-The percentages remain the same and can be found in our table below.
+The annual exemption from capital gains has been reduced by more than 50% and now stands at £6,000.
+More details can be found in our table below.

 If your assets are jointly owned with another person, you can utilise both your allowances.
 This can effectively double the amount you can make before any CGT is due.
 Those that are married or in a civil partnership can transfer assets to each other without any CGT being charged.

 If you don't make full use of your CGT allowance in a given tax year, you cannot carry it forward to the next.

 From April 2020, anyone making a taxable gain from selling a UK residential property must submit a residential property capital gains return within 30-days and pay any capital gains tax owed.